loopphoto/Bigfoot-CRM/README.md

 ### Changed

-- Proposals - Added "Cross-Border ONLY" to Nantional Rate
+- Proposals - Added "Cross-Border ONLY" to National Rate
 <br>
 ![Alt text](Screenshot%202023-02-27%20at%2011.17.35.png)